 Any predictions for this year?

-I think there have been so many great new restaurants that have opened that readers will have their work cut out for them deciding which to vote for – and these new ones are always at the forefront of everyone’s minds.
+Even during what has been a tumultuous year, there have been so many great new restaurants that have opened.
+Readers will have their work cut out for them deciding which to vote for – and these new ones are always at the forefront of everyone’s minds.
 But hopefully everyone will remember their old faves too because those are the ones that need it most, those without that buzz that comes with an opening.
 It often comes down to the last few days of voting – there’s always a huge rush of votes right before the votes close, and sometimes this tips the underdog right over the top.